Loading...

 In peritoneal dialysis, a thin tube is inserted into the abdomen, filling the abdomen with a dialysis solution.
 The solution absorbs waste and excess fluids, which are drained from the body, carrying the waste.

-Kidney transplant.
 A kidney transplant involves surgically placing a healthy kidney from a donor into your body.
-Transplanted kidneys can come from deceased or living donors.
+Deceased and living donors donate healthy kidneys to the patient.

 Lifestyle Recommendations

-ons (CKD).
-Renal patients are advised to follow these instructions for better recovery.
+Renal patients need to follow these instructions for better recovery.

 • Limit sodium intake (less than 2300 mg daily) and adjust the diet's potassium, phosphorus, and calcium intake.

-• Doctors recommend exercise to renal patients, and starting with a short walk is a great way to begin.
+• Doctors recommend exercise to renal patients.
+Starting with a short walk is a great way to begin.

 • Getting sufficient sleep is essential for a healthy routine.

-• Maintaining a healthy weight and following a balanced diet with physical activity helps improve the health condition of obese people.
+• Maintaining a healthy weight is essential.
+Following a balanced diet with physical activity helps improve the health condition of obese people.

 • Find ways to manage and reduce stress in your daily life.